This post contains affiliate links. Please see our disclosure policy.

 How To Do Leg Lifts

-1. Start on all fours with right leg extended long on mat.
+1. Start on all fours with your right leg extended long on a yoga mat or other comfortable surface.
+Keep your leg straight and try not to bend your knee.

 Helpful Tips for Performing Leg Lifts

-This version of leg lifts is done kneeling on all fours.
+• Unlike traditional leg lifts, this version is done kneeling on all fours.
 Be sure to have a soft surface such as a mat to perform this move on.
-Don’t choose one that is too thick, however, or you may have trouble balancing.
+Don’t choose one that is too thick or you may have trouble balancing.

 how to do leg lifts